codemeta/codemeta/developer-guide.md

 designing software to generate or read CodeMeta JSON software descriptions.

 Users that only require instructions for manually creating CodeMeta software descriptions may wish to review the upcoming [CodeMeta Tutorial](https://github.com/codemeta/codemeta/blob/master/tutorial.md).
-THis document will be posted to the git repository as soon as it is available.
+This document will be posted to the git repository as soon as it is available.

 ## CodeMeta Overview